jurihock/voicesmith/PLAYGROUND.md

 The `reset` callback is triggered once at startup.
 It provides the audio stream parameters in advance.
 Not all audio effects need to implement this event.

 The `apply` callback is triggered on data block processing.
-The `input` and `output` buffers are of the same length and addresses the normalized mono samples.
+The `input` and `output` buffers are of the same length and address the normalized mono samples.

 Use the `ChainEffect` to concatenate multiple audio effects.
 In case of stereo use `StereoChainEffect`.
 It will allocate each audio effect instance twice.
 The `StereoChainEffect` will also handle the signal decoding and channel routing.